Superrehtard/old_diaspora_wiki/Installing-on-Windows.md

 ### Versions

-These instructions are for creating a local development instance on Windows XP Professional Service Pack 3.
+These instructions are for creating a local development instance on Windows XP Professional Service Pack 3 and Windows 7.

 ### Known Problems